Redocly/developer-portal-starter/developer-portal/woocommerce-install-checkout.md

 ![Search Fast Checkout for WooCommerce](images/woocommerce/add-plugin-from-directory.png)

-If you find success with Fast Checkout for WooCommerce we'd love a review in the plugin directory—it will help with our placement.
+If you find success with Fast Checkout for WooCommerce we'd love a review in the plugin directory.
 If you are not finding success, please reach out to our team—we want to make sure you're taken care of.

 * Account support — [submit ticket](https://help.fast.co/hc/en-us/requests/new)
 * Developer feedback — [email DevRel](mailto:devrel@fast.co)